AFURLConnectionOperation Class Reference

 completionGroup

-(default), a private dispatch group is used.
+The dispatch group for completionBlock.
+If NULL (default), a private dispatch group is used.

-@property (nonatomic, strong) dispatch_group_t completionGroup
+@property (nonatomic, strong) dispatch_group_t completionGroupDeclared In

-(default), the main queue is used.
+The dispatch queue for completionBlock.
+If NULL (default), the main queue is used.

-@property (nonatomic, strong) dispatch_queue_t completionQueue
+@property (nonatomic, strong) dispatch_queue_t completionQueueDeclared In

-The credential used for authentication challenges in -connection:didReceiveAuthenticationChallenge:
+The credential used for authentication challenges in -connection:didReceiveAuthenticationChallenge:.

-@property (nonatomic, strong) NSURLCredential *credential
+@property (nonatomic, strong) NSURLCredential *credentialDiscussion

 This will be overridden by any shared credentials that exist for the username or password of the request URL, if present.